 Kristofer Bergstrom is an accomplished taiko performer, composer, and choreographer, known for pushing the tonal possibilities of Japanese drums and for his groundbreaking movement for slant-style taiko.
-He was a founding member of On Ensemble, formed Los Angeles Taiko Institute alongside Yuta Kato, and is currently 2017-2018 Artist in Residence, and is touring for much of 2019, performing and teaching across the country and in Japan.
+He was a founding member of On Ensemble, formed Los Angeles Taiko Institute alongside Yuta Kato, and is a City of Los Angeles Artist in Residence, and is touring for much of 2019, performing and teaching across the country and in Japan.

 In 1995, at a performance for the new freshman at Stanford University, I saw taiko for the first time.
 I liked the mixture of rhythm and choreography and that both men and women were powerful.
 It didn't occur to me that I could play taiko until my first friend in college, a drummer, turned to me and said, "We should try that."
 I did, and I loved it.